Mentors-Outreach/mentors-outreach/blog/important-update-mentors-outreach-is-moving-to-a-new-service.md

   - _data/categories/category-adv07ytw3.json
 tags: []
 excerpt: >-
   We wanted to let you know that our online community will be moving to a new platform in 2023.
+        We apologize for any inconvenience this may cause, but we believe that the new service will provide a better user experience and more features to support our community.
 thumb_image_alt: Mentors Outreach Membership
-image_alt: Mentors Outreach is Moving to a New Service
+image_alt: Important Update: Mentors Outreach is Moving to a New Service
 image_position: top
 seo:
   title: Important Update: Mentors Outreach is Moving to a New Service
   description: >-
     We wanted to let you know that our online community will be moving to a new platform in 2023.
+        We apologize for any inconvenience this may cause, but we believe that the new service will provide a better user experience and more features to support our community.
   robots: []
   extra:
     - name: 'og:title'
-      value: Important Update: Mentors Outreach is Moving to a New Service
+      value: Mentors Outreach is Moving to a New Service
       keyName: property
       relativeUrl: false
     - name: 'twitter:title'
-      value: Important Update: Mentors Outreach is Moving to a New Service
+      value: Mentors Outreach is Moving to a New Service
       keyName: name
       relativeUrl: false
     - name: 'twitter:description'
       value: >-
         We wanted to let you know that our online community will be moving to a new platform in 2023.
+        We apologize for any inconvenience this may cause, but we believe that the new service will provide a better user experience and more features to support our community.
       keyName: name
       relativeUrl: false
     - name: 'og:description'
       value: >-
         We wanted to let you know that our online community will be moving to a new platform in 2023.
+        We apologize for any inconvenience this may cause, but we believe that the new service will provide a better user experience and more features to support our community.
       keyName: property
       relativeUrl: false
     - name: 'og:type'